sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-05-14-running_hot.md

 seemed so unfair.
 An entire universe to explore, and we'd never reach more than a few systems in a human lifetime.

-Even after the upload, which put an end to lifespan concerns, it seemed like communication over long distances would be impractical.
+The upload put an end to lifespan concerns.
+But even then, it seemed like communication over long distances would be impractical.
-Traveling a thousand light years away would mean never speaking to anyone except your fellow explorers, ever again.
+Traveling a thousand light years away meant never speaking to anyone but your fellow explorers, ever again.

-On a civilizational level, spreading that far would mean human culture would fracture and dissolve.
+On a civilizational level, spreading that far would cause human culture to fracture.
 We'd be an archipelago of countless small islands, more foreign to each other than ancient Mesopotamia to modern New York.
-Scientific progress would continue, but we'd reach the end of log-population scaling.
+Scientific progress would continue.
+But we'd reach the end of log-population scaling.
 We'd advance at whatever rate a single communication bubble could support.

 An old earth politician by the name of Calvin Coolidge used to say that if you see ten troubles coming down the road, you can be sure that nine will run into the ditch before they reach you.
-In the case of speed-of-light toubles, it was more like the ditch reared up from the ground and swalled them whole.
+In the case of speed-of-light troubles, it was more like the ditch reared up from the ground and swalled them whole.

 Why?
 How?
 Let me tell you a few interesting things about the